acanimal/acanimal.github.io/_posts/2016-07-26-resilient-php-applications-with-phystrix.md

                 read_write_timeout: 30
 ```

-As I said, setting timeouts is a good practice, but this not resolves the problem.
+As I said, setting timeouts is a good practice, but it not solves the problem.
 If the third party is down and we have a timeout of 2 seconds we guaranty our systems will finish the query in two seconds but, why send request and spend 2 seconds while we know the system is down?

-## A solution
+## A robust solution

-The goal is to make our system resilient, that is, it must adapt to third party failures and recover quickly from them.
+The goal is to make our system resilient, that is, it must be able to adapt to third party failures and recover quickly from them.

+Hopefully, some years ago the Netflix engineers worked in a solution called [Hystrix](https://github.com/Netflix/Hystrix) which is so good that has become one of the most famous tools when working with microservices in Java.

+> Hystrix is a latency and fault tolerance library designed to isolate points of access to remote systems, services and 3rd party libraries, stop cascading failure and enable resilience in complex distributed systems where failure is inevitable.

+Hystrix implements the [circuit breaker](http://martinfowler.com/bliki/CircuitBreaker.html) pattern.
+Following the electrical circuits analogy, each dependency of our system to a third party service can be seen as a cable with an interruptor.
+While the communications with the third party works fine, the interruptor is closed (allowing flow the electricity), but when a problem is detected in the third party system (i.e due a timeout) the interruptor is opened making our system impossible to communicate with the third party, which makes our system fail quickly when a dependency fails.

+All the actions we want to make against a third party service (querying a database, inserting into a queue, etc) must be encapsulated as a command (see the [command pattern](http://www.oodesign.com/command-pattern.html)).
+The library offers and abstract command class from we can inherit when creating our commands.

+The good part is each time a command is executed, the base class collects metrics...

 TALK ABOUT NETFLIX OSS AND HYSTRIX.